 Korça Beer Festival

-Thought to be the biggest public celebration in Albania, the Korca Beer Festival in August serves in the region 14,000 pints of beer over four consecutive nights of revelry.
+Thought to be the biggest public celebration in Albania, the Korca Beer Festival in August serves 14,000 pints of beer over four consecutive nights of revelry.
 Korca is Albania’s oldest and favorite brand of brew, and is named after the town that hosts the event every August.
 Traditional food, live music with some international bands playing and plenty of dancing are featured heavily on the menu.

 Gjirokaster Folk Festival